 This blog post originally appeared on RealMoney Silver on July 25 at 7:50 a.m.
 EDT.

+"Under democracy one party always devotes its chief energies to trying to prove that the other party is unfit to rule -- and both commonly succeed, and are right." -- H.L.
+MenckenGrandma Koufax used to say that the reason she didn't read fiction was because nonfiction (and the news) were often far more bizarre and interesting than the stories that were made up.
 There is no finer reflection of Grandma's view than in watching the debt ceiling fight.
 As I have previously written, while recent economic releases suggest an anemic trajectory of economic growth, an economic double-dip still seems unlikely.
 Nevertheless, the recovery's sluggish pace exposes it to mistaken public policy (something we are getting in spades these days).
 My view continues to be that a contagion in confidence is one of the most powerful headwinds to business expansion and economic and employment growth.

 Look, Debbie, I understand that after I departed the House floor, you directed your floor speech comments directly towards me.
 Let me make myself perfectly clear, you want a personal fight, I am happy to oblige.
 You are the most vile, unprofessional and despicable member of the U.S. House of Representatives.
 If you have something to say to me, stop being a coward and say it to my face, otherwise, shut the heck up.
 Focus on your own congressional district!
 I am bringing your actions today to our Majority Leader and Majority Whip, and from this time forward, understand that I shall defend myself forthright against your heinous characterless behavior ... which dates back to the disgusting protest you ordered at my campaign headquarters October 2010 in Deerfield Beach.
 You have proven repeatedly that you are not a lady, therefore, shall not be afforded due respect from me! -- Congressman Allen B. West (R-FL), email to DNC Chairwoman Debbie Wasserman Schultz in response to her statements on the floor of CongressAt the core of this loss of confidence is the increased recognition of the ineptitude and partisanship of our politicians (see the exchange above), which has been vividly demonstrated in the Washington, D.C., debt ceiling circus over the last several days.
 But the problems run deeper than the current debate as evidenced by the absence of major deals and solutions on trade, jobs and other key issues.
 Something has happened to encourage scripted talking points and to discourage compromise between our two political parties as debate has become vitriolic and acidic.
 A divided and dysfunctional government more concerned with those talking points than thoughtful policy has likely already brought much damage to the aura of the U.S. -- for instance, in our credit worthiness and in the perception of a lack of seriousness regarding a decisive attack on our fiscal imbalances.